 An important element in assessing biodiversity for conservation is our ability to identify where species are truly absent (Martin et al., 2023).
-Although presence-only data is widely considered to be inferior to presence-absence data for determining species distributions (Johnston et al., 2021), proving true absence is more difficult than proving presence, particularly in cryptic taxonomic groups (e.g., Haelewaters et al., 2023; Kéry, 2002).
+Although presence-only data is widely considered to be inferior to presence-absence data for determining species distributions (Johnston et al., 2021), proving true absence is more difficult than proving presence, particularly in cryptic taxonomic groups (e.g., Haelewaters et al., 2024; Kéry, 2002).
 As such, current fungal repositories and datasets consist almost exclusively of presence-only observations.

-392 CS fungal repositories could aid in tracking absence data by incorporating the ability to state 393 whether the submitted observation is part of a "complete list" of all fungi found for the 394 location visited, as is currently possible in eBird and eButterfly (Johnston et al., 2021; Prudic 395 et al., 2017).
-Ideally, such a feature would allow for editable definitions of what a "complete 396 list" entails based on individual sampling schemes (for example, allowing users to state that 397 they recorded all poroid fungi on woody substrates over 1 cm in diameter).
-For complete 398 lists, a function for reporting effort (such as time spent and number and experience level of 399 participants) would further enable confidence scoring both presence and absence data 400 (Johnston et al., 2021; Picek et al., 2022).
+CS fungal repositories could aid in tracking absence data by incorporating the ability to state whether the submitted observation is part of a "complete list" of all fungi found for the location visited, as is currently possible in eBird and eButterfly (Johnston et al., 2021; Prudic et al., 2017).
+Ideally, such a feature would allow for editable definitions of what a "complete list" entails based on individual sampling schemes (e.g., allowing users to state that they recorded all poroid fungi on woody substrates over 1 cm in diameter).
+For complete lists, a function for reporting effort (such as time spent and number and experience level of participants) would further enable confidence scoring both presence and absence data (Johnston et al., 2021; Picek et al., 2022).

-402 Structured projects can help to document absences by arming CS participants with informed 403 search lists for target species-a concept that has also been applied to other taxa (Martin et 404 al., 2023).
-The continued absence of taxa, even after targeted search campaigns, adds to 405 our understanding of true absence and species rarity.
-This was the case for Hypocreopsis 406 amplectens, now considered critically endangered.
-Researchers were able to nominate the 407 species for protective status after it spent many years on the 100-species Fungimap target 408 list, and yielded only 13 observations (Buchanan & May, 2019).
-It should be noted that 409 absence-only data can also be a valuable contribution to conservation.
-After Sweden's ash 410 populations were devastated by the fungus Hymenoscyphus fraxineus, the Rädda Asken 411 (Save the Ash) CS program was created to locate healthy trees that lacked signs of H. 412 fraxineus infection, successfully identifying hundreds of genotypes for resistance breeding 413 (https://raddaasken.nu/en/home; Hulbert et al., 2023).
+Structured projects can help document absences by arming CS participants with informed search lists for target species-a concept that has also been applied to other taxa (Martin et al., 2023).
+The continued absence of taxa, even after targeted search campaigns, adds to our understanding of true absence and species rarity.
+This was the case for Hypocreopsis amplectens, now considered critically endangered.
+Researchers were able to nominate the species for protective status after it spent many years on the 100-species Fungimap target list and yielded only 13 observations (Buchanan & May, 2019).
+It should be noted that absence-only data can also be a valuable contribution to conservation.
+After Sweden's ash populations were devastated by the fungus Hymenoscyphus fraxineus, the Rädda Asken (Save the Ash) CS program was created to locate healthy trees that lacked signs of H. fraxineus infection, successfully identifying hundreds of genotypes for resistance breeding (https://raddaasken.nu/en/home; Hulbert et al., 2023).

-415 Recording and monitoring fungal distributions and rarity are complicated by the phenology of 416 fruiting (which may occur seasonally) and ephemerality of fungi and their substrates 417 (Straatsma et al., 2001).
-When fruiting of a given species does not occur year-round or every 418 year, absences of that species in CS projects may be difficult to interpret.
-The ephemeral 419 nature of sporocarps also represents a challenge when recording diversity (Cazabonne et 420 al., 2022; Kauserud et al., 2008), exacerbated when hosts or habitats are ephemeral 421 themselves.
-Examples of this include species of Hypomyces that parasitize mushrooms in 422 Agaricales (Rogerson & Samuels, 1994) and Pyxidiophora that parasitize fungi growing on 423 herbivore dung and decomposing plant materials (Haelewaters et al., 2021).
-Finally, ease of 424 access to collection sites is another factor adding geospatial bias to observation datasets.
-425 For example, on large scales, CS projects tend to source more data from non-tropical 426 countries (and more accessible and densely populated parts of non-tropical countries (Tiago 427 et al., 2017) while on more local scales sampling is often concentrated around easily 428 accessible trails (Mandeville et al., 2022).
-429
+Recording and monitoring fungal distributions and rarity are complicated by the phenology of fruiting (which may occur seasonally) and ephemerality of fungi and their substrates (Straatsma et al., 2001).
+When the fruiting of a given species does not occur year-round or every year, absences of that species in CS projects may be difficult to interpret.
+The ephemeral nature of sporocarps also represents a challenge when recording diversity (Cazabonne et al., 2022; Kauserud et al., 2008), exacerbated when hosts or habitats are ephemeral themselves.
+Examples of this include species of Hypomyces that parasitize mushrooms in Agaricales (Rogerson & Samuels, 1994) and Pyxidiophora that parasitize fungi growing on herbivore dung and decomposing plant materials (Haelewaters et al., 2021).
+Finally, ease of access to collection sites is another factor adding geospatial bias to observation datasets.
+For example, on large scales, CS projects tend to source more data from nontropical countries and more accessible and densely populated parts of nontropical countries (Tiago et al., 2017), whereas on more local scales, sampling is often concentrated around easily accessible trails (Mandeville et al., 2022).